ablkvo/Bolboltweet/README.md

 # Bolboltweet

-Bolboltweet is going to tweet based on an AI algorythm.
+Bolboltweet is going to tweet based on an AI algorithm.